-Piedmont Overlook Trail is a 4.7 mile moderately trafficked loop trail located near Delaplane, VA that offers the chance to see wildlife and is rated as moderate.
+Piedmont Overlook Trail is a 4.7 mile moderately trafficked loop trail located near Delaplane, Virginia that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 cross country skiing